Francesco-Calabrese/Awesome-Miner-Update-Checker/README.md

 ------
 You must register with Twilio to use the SMS feature (https://www.twilio.com/).
 This program will send SMS messages to your authenticated phone number from a Twilio phone number that is included in the free version.
 You must have a US phone number for this program to work.

-Once registered, obtain the Account SID, Authentication Token, and Twilio Phone number.
+Once registered, obtain the Account SID, Authentication Token, and Twilio Phone number for use in the Input Data Text file.
 See the image below.

 ![image](https://user-images.githubusercontent.com/96243400/164089349-7495f9d2-5d3d-4599-8429-243c5020e628.png)